lingxijin/lingxijin.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 [Exploring the Impact of an LLM-Powered Teachable Agent on Learning Gains and Cognitive Load in Music Education](https://arxiv.org/pdf/2504.00636)
-**L Jin**, B Lin, M Hong, K Zhang, HJ So
+**Lingxi Jin**, Baicheng Lin, Mengze Hong, Kun Zhang, Hyo-Jeong So
-CHI 2025 Workshop on Augmented Educators and AI, 2025
+CHI 2025 Workshop on Augmented Educators and AI: Shaping the Future of Human and AI Cooperation in Learning, 2025, Yokohama

 </div></div>